 The newly-discovered source of information is an official register of Explosion fatalities.
 So great was the catastrophe of 6 December 1917 that within days, government officials decided to open a special ledger-book in order to record the names and details of the victims both those who died immediately and those who succumbed to injuries and disaster-related illnesses in the weeks and months following the Explosion.
 When the register was closed in December 1918, it contained 1,631 entries.

 Over the years the ledger was kept in the Nova Scotia Vital Statistics Office; in 2004 it was transferred to the Archives.
-The 1,631 names recorded in the book have now been integrated into the existing electronic database and thanks to The Genealogical Society of Utah, all 272 pages in the register have been digitized.
+The 1,631 names recorded in the book have now been integrated into the existing electronic database and all 272 pages in the register have been digitized.
 These pages now form part of the revised Website, linked directly to individual names in the database.

 The original chief source of information for the project was the list of 1,535 victims published in McAlpine's Halifax City Directory for 1918, and entitled "Names of the Identified Dead Killed in the Explosion at Halifax 6 December 1917".
 This source was also used in compiling an augmented list published in 1998 by the Genealogical Association of Nova Scotia (Nova Scotia Genealogist, XVI (2), 1998; 94-112); the latter list was used as well in compiling the current database.